wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

 ## Step 2: Deploy

+Once you have designed, tested, and committed the REST API, you need to deploy it so that users can invoke it.

 To deploy the API, follow the steps below:

 1. Click the **Deploy** icon.
 Then in the **Build Area** card, click **Deploy**.